“You’ve got to love what’s lovable, and hate what’s hateable. It takes brains to see the difference.”

 If only Siri could talk!

-Thank you to my dear friend for mentioning the name . . . .
+Thank you to a friend for mentioning the name . . . .
 Robert Frost!

 That’s my story and I’m sticking to it.